gloaec/antikobpae/README.md

  1. Download and extract [`antikobpae-master.zip`](https://github.com/gloaec/antikobpae/archive/master.zip)

  2. `$ cd antikobpae` Go to the project root directory
  3. `$ bash install` Attempts to install all AntiKobpae's dependencies
+ 4. `$ git submodule init && git submodule update` Install submodules
- 4. `$ bundle install` Install the bundle
+ 5. `$ bundle install` Install the bundle

 You may need to configure the databases and specify the third party programs which will perform in document processing.
 Edit these entries for each environements :